 The police were summoned by school officials and quickly arrived on scene.
 Two police officers rushed the fallen Harris to the New Castle Hospital, where he soon passed away.
 His chance of survival was minimal as the bullet had entered his left cheek and lodged in his brain.
 Harris, also known as Robert McDowell, was the son of local residents William Harris and Lavinia McDowell.

-Detectives soon arrived at the Naples residence at 7151/2 Mabel Street and found the young Naples boy hidden under a bed.
+Detectives soon arrived at the Naples residence at 715 1/2 Mabel Street and found the young suspect hidden under a bed.
 He was taken for questioning and soon offered up two separate stories.
-One was that he did not know the dun was loaded and shot Harris by accident while playing around.
+One was that he did not know the gun was loaded and shot Harris by accident while playing around.
 The other story was that Harris had beaten him up recently and Naples shot him on purpose to enact revenge.
-The gun was found to have belonged to his father.
-His parents, Anthony and Angeline Naples, were both Italian immigrants.
+The gun was confirmed to have belonged to his father.
+His parents, Antonio and Angeline (Rotunno) Napolitano, were both Italian immigrants.
 His father was a longtime iron worker and later worked for the Pennsylvania Railroad at Lawrence Junction.

 Naples appeared in court for a preliminary hearing on Wednesday, May 19, 1937, and it was decided he would go on trial for first degree murder.
 The death penalty was not called for by District Attorney Mont L. Ailey and a life imprisonment would be the maximum sentence.
 After a psychiatric examination Naples was determined to be fit to stand trial.
 On Monday, June 14, 1937, on his eleventh birthday, Naples went on trial at the Lawrence County Court House.
 Naples remained calm and abnormally poised during the proceedings.
 The lawyers and witnesses argued and testified as to whether Harris’ death was an accident or some sort of revenge shooting.
 The jury deliberated beginning on late Wednesday afternoon and returned a verdict after four hours.
 Naples was found to be guilty, but on the lesser charge of manslaughter.
 The verdict carried a sentence of six to twelve years of imprisonment.